 Uber drivers became alive as the chief inspector of MMDA took the floor.
-Chief Inspector Miguel “Migz” Panal refreshed their knowledge on traffic rules and regulations, such as road signages, meaning of road lines and the importance of keeping the intersection open.
+Chief Inspector Miguel “Mhigz” Panal refreshed their knowledge on traffic rules and regulations, such as road signages, meaning of road lines and the importance of keeping the intersection open.

-In addition, Pagal also elaborated the scope and prohibition of traffic laws implemented such as the RA 10586 or the Anti-Drunk and Drugged Driving Act, and RA 10913 or the Anti-Distracted Driving Act, which takes effect Thursday (May 18).
+In addition, Panal also elaborated the scope and prohibition of traffic laws implemented such as the RA 10586 or the Anti-Drunk and Drugged Driving Act, and RA 10913 or the Anti-Distracted Driving Act, which takes effect Thursday (May 18).

 “WHO says motorcycle riders have the highest number of accident rates in the Philippines, which is 53%.
-It is important to follow traffic rules and regulations for us to avoid road accidents or road collisions, especially on road intersections,” said Pagal.
+It is important to follow traffic rules and regulations for us to avoid road accidents or road collisions, especially on road intersections,” said Panal.